RoikkuTo/kang-timeline/README.md

 # Timeline

-### Disclamer

-This little project has been made for my personal use but I thougth it could be interesting to share it.
+> **Disclamer :** This little project has been made for my personal use but I thougth it could be interesting to share it.

 ### Presentation